-While June marked the 51st anniversary of Pride month, our support for the LGBTQI+ (Lesbian, Gay, Bisexual, Transgender, Questioning/Queer, Intersex, and Asexual and/or Ally) community shouldn’t be limited to that month only.
+While June marks Pride month, our support for the LGBTQI+ (Lesbian, Gay, Bisexual, Transgender, Questioning/Queer, Intersex, and Asexual and/or Ally) community shouldn’t be limited to that month only.
 One of the most valuable places to spread kindness and inclusivity is at school, where the minds of children and young adults are being shaped as they decide whom they want to be and what they stand for.
 Supporting this community is crucial as the trauma LGBTQ+ students go through might affect them for the rest of their lives.

 Many countries have now placed laws and guides on supporting LGBTQ+ students at school.
 However, it’s far from being enough.
 Students often lean on teachers for advice and support, and we believe educators are vital to providing LGBTQ+ pupils with the support and understanding they need.

 Here are 8 ways you can help LGBTQ+ students feel safe and accepted in school.

 Focus on teaching students about different families.
 Schools should help prepare students for the world around them.
 By including lessons in the curriculum about the LGBTQ+ community and different families, you will help students become more aware, inclusive, and understanding.